 Dr. Paula Maust is a performer, scholar, and educator dedicated to fusing research and creative practice to amplify underrepresented voices and advocate for social change.
 She is the creator of Expanding the Music Theory Canon, an open-source collection of music theory examples by women and composers of color.
 A print anthology based on the project is under contract with SUNY Press.
 She is also working on The Ugly Virtuosa, a book and performance project about the pejorative language used to describe early modern women on stage in England, France and Italy.
 Paula has forthcoming articles in Women and Music and the Journal of the International Alliance for Women in Music, and she has presented her research at conferences of the American Musicological Society, the Society for Seventeenth-Century Music, the American Handel Society, and the Indiana University Historical Performance Institute.

-As a harpsichordist and organist, she has been praised for combining “great power with masterful subtlety” (DC Metro Theater Arts) and as a “refined and elegant performer” (Boston Musical Intelligencer).
-In her work as a co-director of Burning River Baroque and Musica Spira, she curates edgy lecture-concerts connecting baroque music to contemporary social issues.
-She is currently working on a recording of Elizabeth Turner’s 1756 Six Lessons for Harpsichord.
+As a harpsichordist and organist, Paula has been praised for combining “great power with masterful subtlety” (DC Metro Theater Arts) and as a “refined and elegant performer” (Boston Musical Intelligencer).
+As the co-director of Burning River Baroque and Musica Spira, she curates provocative lecture-concerts connecting baroque music to contemporary social issues such as climate change, mental health, and the #MeToo movement.
+Paula performs extensively as a continuo player with numerous ensembles in the Baltimore-Washington, D.C. region and is currently recording Eliza Turner’s 1756 Six Lessons for Harpsichord.